Home > Guides > Best acoustic guitar microphones: Capture that perfect tone

 Tru-Mic is built on a proprietary noise-cancelling sound hole microphone and piezo pickup system that offers the best of both worlds.
 The on-board microphone provides a natural sound – especially in the low and low-mid range – that a piezo pickup just can’t reproduce.

 It’s best for live work, but is great in the context of a loud band mix in the studio.
-Installation is easy, no aftermarket luthrie magic needed and is great for guitarists on the go.
+Installation is easy, no aftermarket lutherie magic needed and is great for guitarists on the go.

 If you’re looking to bring a fuller sound to your acoustic guitar without having to worry about external mic placement or room reflections the Tru-Mic system is it.